What Makes an Effective Witness in a New York Car Accident Case?

 Even healthcare providers may be called upon as witnesses.
 Although they may not have been direct witnesses to the automobile accident itself, they are still able to testify about a victim’s injuries and the severity of such injuries.
 They may be able to provide their professional opinion about whether or not the auto accident created new injuries or worsened any pre-existing ones.

 Seeking Legal Help

 If you or a loved one have recently been a victim of personal injury as a result of a car accident, we at Gattuso & Ciottoli, PLLC may be able to help.
-Our offices are based in Fayetteville and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are based in Syracuse and we proudly serve the Central New York area, including Syracuse, Watertown, Binghamton, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Contact us today to schedule a free consultation with one of our experienced New York car accident attorneys.
 Let us fight for you.